samtmartin/fpt-1/README.md

 ## Overview

 Financial Projections Transformer 1 is a batch learning, multivariate regression model that predicts future financial performance given historical performance.
-The model is 'sector agnostic' and therefore is able to accurately predict performance for companies in many different industries.
+The model is 'sector agnostic' and therefore is able to predict performance for companies in many different industries.
 Similar to the GPT class of models, FPT uses the decoder-only transformer architecture (i.e. causal or autoregressive attention).

 The project is designed to be a proof of concept.
 The concept will be considered 'proven' when the model performs better than the baseline predictions.
 See the Performance section below for more detail.

 ## Data

-The dataset used to train the model contains quarterly financial data (only ~5.1k rows) from ~60 companies across 10 business industries.
+The project currently uses a 'mini' dataset with ~5.1k records, but there is a validated plan to increase the number of records by ~130x.
+The dataset currently used to train the model contains quarterly financial data from ~60 companies across 10 business industries.
 The financial data consists of 33 coarse-grained, general business metrics (i.e. not data such as number of sales reps or revenue backlog).
 The dataset can also be modified to include up to four high-level macro environment metrics.

 ### Company-specific